 This blog is a culmination of what I’ve seen and learned over the years trying to heal from so many mental health disorders.
 I am using this platform to provide hope for those who think there is no way out of the situation they are in.
 God is in control and your pain will not be wasted!
 I promise!

-Today, I am still teaching 10th grade English and I am still married and I am taking care of my two babies alone while my husband serves his sentence.
+Today, I am still teaching 8th grade English and happily raising two babies alone.
 I am still hardwired with depression, anxiety, and trauma triggers, but in practice with God, I am able to overcome those symptoms daily to live a life I love with children I adore.